Pet-Friendly Vacation Rentals: Pros and Cons According to Other Hosts

 Laundry.
 Your laundry bill is likely to increase due to the persistent stains that pets may leave behind.

 Insurance.
 Some insurance companies charge more for pet-friendly rentals, so make sure to double-check before you make the switch.
+Check our complete guide for vacation rental insurance for hosts.

 Pet-friendly amenities.
 If you want to be a truly attentive host, you’ll need to purchase some treats, toys and bowls for your guests’ pets.
 Not to mention furniture protection like sofa covers.